 - Canadian Centre for Occupational Health and Safety

 What is CFIB doing?

 As we regularly communicate with the Prince Edward Island government to get answers your questions, we are actively lobbying them to:

-- Provide rent subsidies to cover fixed costs of businesses hard hit by the COVID-19 crisis.
-CFIB recommends the creation of a provincial hardship grant of $5,000 a month to those forced to fully or partially close by provincial governments and those most affected by revenue losses.
+- CFIB recommends the creation of a provincial hardship grant for businesses most affected by revenue losses and government health orders.
 These funds could be used by businesses to cover rent or fixed costs.